 Truck accidents can be particularly devastating because of the hefty size and weight of the vehicle.
 Unfortunately, in Illinois, truck accidents are a common occurrence.
 If you have been involved in an 18-wheeler, semi-truck, or a tractor-trailer accident, you may be wondering what to do or worried about who can be sued in a truck accident.

 Truck accidents can be pretty complicated and involve multiple factors including the truck driver, the owner of the truck, logistic companies, truck manufacturing companies, and even more.
-If you are wondering who you can sue for your truck accident, our attorneys at Chicago Car Accident Lawyers may help you.
+If you are wondering who you can sue for your truck accident, our truck accident attorneys in Chicago may help you.

 On This Page

 Illinois Truck Accident Statistics

 - A snapshot of data from the Illinois Department of Transportation revealed that there have been 63 fatalities involving semi-trucks as of Aug 11, 2020.